 In connection with the \$75.0 million unsecured promissory note issued to Searchlight on February 2, 2015, we entered into a stock appreciation rights agreement pursuant to which we issued to Searchlight three million stock appreciation rights.
-Each stock appreciation right entitles Searchlight to receive, upon exercise, an amount payable at our election in either cash or shares of GCI's Class A common stock equal in value to the excess of the fair market value of a share of GCI Class A common stock on the date of exercise over the price of \$13.00.
+Each stock appreciation right entitles Searchlight to receive, upon exercise, an amount payable at our election in either cash or shares of GCI's Class A-1 common stock equal in value to the excess of the fair market value of a share of GCI Class A-1 common stock on the date of exercise over the price of \$13.00.
 The instrument is exercisable on the fourth anniversary of the grant date and will expire eight years from the date of grant.
 We have determined that the stock appreciation rights are required to be separately accounted for as a derivative instrument and are subject to fair value liability accounting under ASC 815-10.

 We use a lattice-based valuation model to value the stock appreciation rights liability at each reporting date.
-The model incorporates transaction details such as our stock price, instrument term and settlement provisions, as well as highly complex and subjective assumptions about volatility, risk-free interest rates, issuer behavior and holder behavior.
+The model incorporates transaction details such as our stock price, instrument term and settlement provisions, as well as highly complex and subjective assumptions about volatility, risk-free interest rates, issuer behavior and holder behavior, and the impact of a change of control (please see Note 15 for additional information regarding a change of control contingency).
 The lattice model uses highly subjective assumptions and the use of other reasonable assumptions could provide different results.
-The following table shows our significant assumptions and inputs used in the lattice-based valuation model to value the stock appreciation right liability at December 31, 2016 and 2015:
+The following table shows our significant assumptions and inputs used in the lattice-based valuation model to value the stock appreciation right liability at December 31, 2017 and 2016:

-2016 2015
+2017 2016

-Contractual term (in years) 2.1 - 6.1 4 - 8
+Contractual term (in years) 1.1 - 5.1 2.1 - 6.1

-Volatility 37.5% 40.0%
+Volatility 25% to 37.5% 37.5%

-Risk-free interest rate 2.1 % 2.1 %
+Risk-free interest rate 1.3 to 2.2% 2.1 %

+Stock Price \$ 39.02 \$ 19.45